-In a nutshell, combining VPA and aPID leads to our proposed framework Marvel: 1) Given the pretrained policy and Q-functions from offline learning, Marvel first applies VPA to align the pretrained Q-functions for both reward and cost using the offline dataset; 2) Marvel next utilizes Lagrangian-based online safe RL algorithms to further finetune both the pretrained policy and aligned Q-functions, by using aPID to update the Lagrange multipliers.
-We present the algorithmic framework of Marvel in Appendix A. Here VPA and aPID work in concert: aPID addresses the Lagrange multiplier mismatch problem and quickly pushes down the potential high cost resulted by VPA, whereas VPA facilitates active exploration of high-reward state-action pairs and the usage of the pretrained policy as a warm-start for fast online finetuning with aPID control.
+In a nutshell, combining VPA and aPID leads to our proposed framework Marvel: 1) Given the pretrained policy and Q-functions from offline learning, Marvel first applies VPA to align the pretrained Q-functions for both reward and cost using the offline dataset; 2) Marvel next utilizes Lagrangianbased online safe RL algorithms to further finetune both the pretrained policy and aligned Qfunctions, by using aPID to update the Lagrange multipliers.
+We present the algorithmic framework of Marvel in Appendix A. Here VPA and aPID work in concert to guarantee the superior performance of Marvel: aPID addresses the Lagrange multiplier mismatch problem and quickly pushes down the potential high cost resulted by VPA, whereas VPA facilitates active exploration of high-reward state-action pairs and the usage of the pretrained policy as a warm-start for fast online finetuning with aPID control.

-4 Experiments
+4 EXPERIMENTS